 Diversity in the workplace is top-of-mind for nearly all business leaders right now.
 Acquiring talent externally allows your organization to bring on new team members with varying backgrounds, levels of experience and a fresh perspective from outside of the company.

-Cost of acquiring talent
+Cost of acquiring external talent

 The true cost of talent acquisition depends on a number of factors, including the size of your business, industry, the time it takes to fill a position and which technologies you use to source job candidates.
 A leading study from SHRM estimates an average cost of $4,129 with a total hiring period of around 42 days.

-The advantages of talent development
+The advantages of hiring internally

 - Address skills gaps